Actipro/Avalonia-Controls/Documentation/topics/fundamentals/user-prompt/display-and-results.md

 	.Show();
 ```

-When a title is undefined or `null`, the [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow).[DefaultTitle](xref:@ActiproUIRoot.Controls.UserPromptWindow.DefaultTitle) will be used.
-If [DefaultTitle](xref:@ActiproUIRoot.Controls.UserPromptWindow.DefaultTitle) is also `null` the [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl).[StandardStatusImage](xref:@ActiproUIRoot.Controls.UserPromptControl.StandardStatusImage) property is used to provide a contextually appropriate title.
+When a title is undefined or `null`, the [UserPromptBuilder](xref:@ActiproUIRoot.Controls.UserPromptBuilder).[DefaultTitle](xref:@ActiproUIRoot.Controls.UserPromptBuilder.DefaultTitle) will be used.
+If [DefaultTitle](xref:@ActiproUIRoot.Controls.UserPromptBuilder.DefaultTitle) is also `null` the [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl).[StandardStatusImage](xref:@ActiproUIRoot.Controls.UserPromptControl.StandardStatusImage) property is used to provide a contextually appropriate title.
 For example, the title is set to `"Warning"` when the status image is [MessageBoxImage](xref:@ActiproUIRoot.Controls.MessageBoxImage).[Warning](xref:@ActiproUIRoot.Controls.MessageBoxImage.Warning).

 > [!TIP]
 > See the [Localization](localization.md) topic for details on how to customize the string resources used for default titles.